Module 2: Evidence-Based Equine Rehabilitation (EBER) & Examination

 - Understand the causes of injury to tendons and ligaments, and the musculoskeletal system, as well as the healing process of these structures, and how to measure their response to therapeutic intervention.

 Legislation governing the application of complementary therapies in animal practice varies between different countries and states.
 Therapies may only be applied by qualified practitioners who are legally permitted to do so.
-The ASTR program and its lecture series is intended solely for licensed professionals, for application within their local regulations and their own scope of practice.
+The ASTR program and its lecture series is intended solely for qualified professionals, for application within their local regulations and within their own scope of practice.

 Module 2: Lectures & Instructors